audrey-shih/audrey-shih.github.io/content/authors/admin/_index.md

 I’m a 5th year PhD candidate in the Chemical Engineering Department at Stanford University, working with [Professor Gerry Fuller](https://fullergroup.stanford.edu/).

 My current work focuses on designing simple instruments to tackle complex problems in soft matter and leveraging physical properties of human-derived and synthetic biomaterials to diagnose diseases and innovate treatments.
-My general interests are in soft matter, polymers, and biomaterials.
+My general interests are in materials characterization of polymers and biomaterials.

 **I'm looking for a research position in industry** starting in summer 2025.
 Please reach out if I might be a good fit!